swiftype/objectid_columns/README.md

 This will not only define `some_oid` and `foo` as being ObjectId columns, but it will also skip the automatic detection of columns ending in `_oid`.

+ObjectidColumns will never automatically make a primary-key column an ObjectId, even if it ends with `_oid`; if you want a primary key to be an ObjectId, you must do that explicitly, using `has_objectid_primary_key`, below.

 Note that trying to declare a column as an ObjectId column if it isn't of a supported type (a type that ActiveRecord considers to be `:string` or `:binary`), or if it isn't long enough to support an ObjectId (twelve characters for binary columns, 24 for string columns); this will happen from the `has_objectid_columns` call (so at load time for the